*An Elections 101 Workshop will be held in preparation for the CUSA 2020-2021 Election in January 2020.

 Councillors are tasked with representing their faculty on decisions regarding the association.
 Councillors must attend monthly CUSA Council meetings, as well as emergency meetings that may arise throughout the year.
 There is no compensation for CUSA Councillors as it is a volunteer position.

-CUSA Elections are run by Nada Ibrahim, Chief Electoral Officer (CEO), with the assistance of Sahaana Ranga and Tyler Boswell, Deputy Electoral Officers (DEO).
+CUSA Elections are run by Claudia Calagoure-Perna, Chief Electoral Officer (CEO), with the assistance of Ophelia Bradly and Kuukua Ewube, Deputy Electoral Officers (DEO).

 The schedule for the elections is as follows: